A-Shleifman/eslint-plugin-export-scope/README.md

 - Type `@` above exports for automatic jsDoc generation.
 - Use autocompletion provided within jsDocs and `.scope.ts` files.
-- Root `.scope.ts` file (next to package.json) sets the default for the whole project.
-Having `export default '*'` there will make all exports global by default if you prefer a less strict approach.
+- Root `.scope.default.ts` could be used to set the default for the whole project.
+Having `export default '*'` there would make all exports global by default in case you prefer a less strict approach.

 ## Issues